jawnyawns/composure/README.md

 - first release: with completion of "to do now"
 - Add info page (donations, ads, etc)
 - error handling
+- A manifest file should always be served under the correct media type of text/cache-manifest.
+If the media type is not set, then AppCache will not work. (go)[http://www.sitepoint.com/common-pitfalls-avoid-using-html5-application-cache/]

 ## Bugs *in order of importance*